By Phil Hariram

 4. Acid Suppressant drugs should be used if lifestyle changes

 and antacids are ineffective.
-The first group introduced are
+The first group introduced are the

-from this groups of drugs are rare.
+groups of drugs are rare.

 The newer proton pump inhibitors like omeprazole and lansaprazole

 are more effective than H2-receptor antagonists.
-They are safe
+They are safe and

-were effectively treated with omeprazole.
+treated with omeprazole.

 5. A complication of GERD is bleeding from esophigitis.
 This